 The InterRAI HC has been designed to be a user-friendly, reliable person-centered assessment system that informs and guides comprehensive care and service planning in community-based settings around the world.
 It focuses on the person's functioning and quality of life by assessing needs, strengths, and preferences.
-It also facilitates referrals when appropriate.
 When used on multiple occasions, it provides the basis for an outcome-based assessment of the person's response to care or services.
-The InterRAI HC can be used to assess persons with chronic needs for care, as well as with post-acute care needs (e.g., after hospitalization or in a hospital at home situation).
+The interRAI HC can be used to assess persons with chronic needs for care, as well as with post-acute care needs (e.g., after hospitalization or in a hospital at home situation).
 The InterRAI HC has been designed to be compatible with the suite of InterRAI assessment and problem identification tools.
-Such compatibility advances continuity of care through a "seamless" assessment system across multiple health care settings, and promotes a person-centered evaluation rather than fragmented site-specific assessments.
+Such compatibility advances continuity of care through a seamless assessment system across multiple health care settings, and promotes a person-centered evaluation rather than fragmented site-specific assessments.